ozkary/ozkary.github.io/_posts/2023/2023-07-01-data-engineering-process-fundamentals-data-analysis-visualization.md

 - Measures: Measures are the quantitative values that are subject to calculations such as sum, average, minimum, maximum, etc. They represent the KPIs that the organization wants to track and analyze

-As an example, we can inspect the average of arrivals and departures at certain time slots.
+As an example of data profiling, we can inspect the average of arrivals and departures at certain time slots.
 This can help us identify patterns at different times.

+> 👉 <a href="https://github.com/ozkary/data-engineering-mta-turnstile/tree/main/Step5-Analysis" target="_repo">Clone this repo</a> or copy the files from this folder.
+Use Jupyter Notebook file.

 ```python